Rite of Christian Initiation of Adults (RCIA)

 - Persons baptized Catholic but not yet celebrating the other initiation sacraments (Communion and Confirmation).

 If you are interested in joining the Catholic faith or “catching up” on your sacraments, please pick up a registration form in the parish office.
 You will be contacted for a personal interview.
-Contact our Director of Christian Formation with any questions at 480-595-0883 x118 or via email at [email protected].
+Please contact Patrick Klein at [email protected] or in the parish office at 480-595-0883.